-The right lung is splitted into 3 lobes: superior, middle, and inferior by 2 fissures–( a) an oblique fissure and (b) a horizontal fissure
+The right lung is split into 3 lobes: superior, middle, and inferior by 2 fissures–(a) an oblique fissure and (b) a horizontal fissure

-The left lung is splitted into 2 lobes: (a) superior and (b) inferior by an oblique fissure.
+The left lung is split into 2 lobes: (a) superior and (b) inferior by an oblique fissure.

 Oblique Fissure: A Long Oblique Fissure Runs Obliquely Downwards And Forwards Crossing The Posterior Border About 6 Cm (2 Inches) Below The Apex And Inferior Border About 7.5 Cm (3 Inches) Lateral To The Midline.
 It Divides The Superior And Middle Lobes From The Inferior Lobe.